anon-blue/anon.blue/README.txt

   Shall I compare thee to a Summer's day?
-  Thou art more lovely and more temperate
+  Thou art more lovely and more temperate:
-If this is the first time you've seen this stop error screen,                  f hvdfbvhfgbghfbjfgbhjgggfhghgmbnjgbnjhghjbgnfmnfgjfdgvbnmvnhfbmghfhvfnbfvjgfmbnhg nfdb jdbghfnbvhfdgfnjfhbfbgfnbgfnbgjfgjtjrytgehewbnjwnrwfvhedmgyfrtdesbggbyjhfys tgyrtuyg57tyk5jgitr66547t79357727t8450439467tgjfbjvbhfjh gyruetryt8i843y4o7tyurg jufriygurutirygirtutrugy gtrgjyhtujrgjtyrthujghktkurogtughtjrutjjr hrghjtrhgtrhj
+  Rough winds do shake the darling buds of May,
+  And Summerfbjfgbhjgggfhghgmbnjgbnjhghjbgnfmnfgjfdgvbnmvnhfbmghfhvfnbfvjgfmbnhg
+nfdb jdbghfnbvhfdgfnjfhbfbgfnbgfnbgjfgjtjrytgehewbnjwnrwfvhedmgyfrtdesbggbyjhfys
+tgyrtuyg57tyk5jgitr66547t79357727t8450439467tgjfbjvbhfjh gyruetryt8i843y4o7tyurg
+jufriygurutirygirtutrugy gtrgjyhtujrgjtyrthujghktkurogtughtjrutjjr hrghjtrhgtrhj